jozefg/blog/posts/2015-08-26-type-in-type.md

 with `aux {unfold <snd>; reduce; auto}`.

-We only need to apply this tactic after `eq-eq-base`, this applies that rule I mentioned earlier about proving equalities well formed in a much more liberal environment.
+We only need to apply this tactic after `eq-eq-base`, this applies that rule I mentioned earlier about proving equalities to be well-formed in a much more liberal environment.
 Therefore we wrap those two tactics into one more convenient package.